 Imagine a company where everyone is treated as equals and valued in their own right and nobody is bossed around by a grumpy, finger-pointing director.
 “Come on, it’s not possible!” you’d probably go, to which AWATERA employees would counter: “In fact, it is, and we’re out to prove it.”

-Examples of organizations of the future, or “teal organizations,” can be found all over the world, including Russia, and the success of the teal approach is largely underscored by their fruitful experience building efficient teams.
+Examples of organizations of the future, or “teal organizations,” can be found all over the world, and the success of the teal approach is largely underscored by their fruitful experience building efficient teams.
 By the way, the term “teal organizations” was coined by Belgian author and business advisor Frederic Laloux, and extensively used in his 2014 book titled Reinventing Organizations.

 We at AWATERA once chose the teal paradigm for business development and have already come a long way progressing to the level of next-stage organizations.
 The company is en route to self-management, but that is not to say it lacks order or structure or the scope of personal responsibility is blurred.
 Instead, each employee’s view of how things need to be done within their respective domain is considered important, and therefore their creative input and custom twist to their job functions matter more than how “it used to be dealt with” and “how it must be done” or than “the big boss said so–you comply or leave.”